Join us on Friday, April 10 in San Francisco for ALC's 54th Anniversary Gala!

 As The Intercept explains, “powered by servers at tech giant Amazon, [ATLAS] in 2019 alone conducted 16.5 million screenings and flagged more than 120,000 cases of potential fraud or threats to national security and public safety.”
 These large numbers are contributing to the rise in denaturalization investigations by DOJ and DHS officials, and disturbingly, these federal agencies are refusing to be transparent about how ATLAS and HART work.

-Last year, the Immigrant Defense Project (IDP), Just Futures Law, and Mijente released a detailed report that explains how DHS’s massive biometrics database will supercharge surveillance of many communities and threaten our civil rights.
+The Immigrant Defense Project (IDP), Just Futures Law, and Mijente have released a detailed report that explains how DHS’s massive biometrics database will supercharge surveillance of many communities and threaten our civil rights.
 HART creates digital profiles of people using fingerprints, facial recognition data, and “miscellaneous officer comment information,” which is the officer’s personal feelings and impressions of the person.
 DHS officers are violating privacy rights under the unjustified and ineffective cover of national security, not unlike the Muslim & African Bans.

 What Should You Do To Protect Your Rights?

 Even as federal agencies are investigating more people than ever before for denaturalization, it is still very unlikely that you or someone you know could be subject to this type of investigation.
-We want people to know about the changes in federal policy and what to do if you suspect this may be happening.
+We want people to know what to do if you suspect this may be happening.

 Resources